TuragaLab/connectome_reordering/README.md

 python script.py <run_idx>

 ## **Optimization Details**

-Neuron Representation: Each neuron is assigned a scalar position, initialized randomly.
+Each neuron is assigned a scalar position, initialized randomly.

-Loss Function: The loss function is the negative feedforward edge weight, penalizing backward edges
+The loss function is the negative feedforward edge weight, penalizing backward edges

-Optimizer: We use the Adam optimizer from Optax with gradient clipping to handle potential exploding gradients.
+Optimizer: Adam optimizer from Optax with gradient clipping to handle potential exploding gradients.

-Gradient-Based Updates: Neuron positions are updated iteratively by minimizing the loss using JAX's automatic differentiation.
+Neuron positions are updated iteratively by minimizing the loss using JAX's automatic differentiation.

-Evaluation: The model evaluates the percentage of feedforward edge weight after each update.
+The model evaluates the percentage of feedforward edge weight after each update.

 ## **Performance Evaluation**
 The performance of the model is evaluated by calculating the percentage of forward edge weight (i.e., the proportion of edges that point forward in the optimized neuron ordering).